DLP Specification

 Table 3.6.1: Trust architecture stages.
 Each stage increases AI participation while preserving the invariant below.

 The invariant across all three stages: AI cannot modify authoritative organizational records.
 AI outputs are always epistemically marked — they carry truth type (§6), source attribution, and confidence context.
 The architecture does not assume AI outputs are wrong; it ensures they are always verifiable.
-This is Beer's S5 (policy) function formalized: the non-negotiable boundary conditions that define organizational identity, implemented as behavioral invariants (B1–B10, §5) that no automation level can override.
+This is the S5 (policy) function formalized: the non-negotiable boundary conditions that define organizational identity, implemented as behavioral invariants (B1–B10, §5) that no automation level can override.

 §A1–§A2 carry the operational specification — cognitive work type taxonomy, delegation authority model, routing space, and graduation mechanics. §3 establishes the principle: trust is earned through evidence, within invariant bounds.